On the well-posedness of the compressible Navier-Stokes equations: Introduction

 It seems to us that the Lagrangian approach of \cite{D2014} could not address the continuity in the Eulerian coordinate either, although it can prove its uniqueness.
 The main reason is that although we can have mutual control between $(a,u)$ and $(\bar a, \bar u)$, we could not get the difference estimate in $\X_p$ from the new variables $(\bar a, \bar u)$.
 Therefore, in the Eulerian coordinate, the only known results concerning the continuous dependence is the weak continuity \eqref{eq:diffest} that is restricted to $1\leq p<d$.

 The purpose of this paper is to address the continuity of the solution map $S_T$ in $\X_p$ for $1\leq p<2d$ by introducing a new approach.
-We believe our approach may be applicable to many other problems in the field, for instance, the continuity of the solution map of full-system of compressible Navier-Stokes equations or compressible Navier-Stokes equations with density-dependent viscosities.
-We will address these in forthcoming works.
+We believe our approach may be applicable to many other problems in the field.
 Our main results are

 \begin{theorem} [Local well-posedness] Assume $d\geq 2$ and $1 \leq p <2d$.
 Let $c>0$ be small enough (depending on $p, d$).
 Then for any $(a_{0}, u_{0})\in \X_p$ with $\|a_{0}\|_{\dot{B}_{p,1}^{{d/p}}}\leq c$, there exists a neighbourhood $U$ of $(a_{0}, u_{0})$ in $\X_p$ and $T=T(U)>0$, such that for any data $(\tilde{a}_{0}, \tilde{u}_{0}) \in U$, the Cauchy problem \eqref{eulercauchy} has a unique solution \EQN{ (\tilde{a}, \tilde{u}):=S_{T}(\tilde{a}_0,\tilde{u}_0)\in Z_p(T):=C([0,T];\dot{B}_{p,1}^{\frac{d}{p}})\times \big(C([0,T];\dot{B}_{p,1}^{-1+\frac{d}{p}})\cap L^{1}([0,T]; \dot{B}_{p,1}^{1+\frac{d}{p}})\big). } Moreover, the solution map $S_T$ is continuous from $U$ to $Z_p(T)$. \end{theorem}